Latin: Bucephala albeola

 The number one threat to birds

 Sharp-tailed Grouse.
 Photo: J. Arthur Anderson / Audubon Photography Awards

 Now, more than ever, we have a responsibility to be the voice of the birds and aggressively combat this urgent threat head on by rapidly reducing climate polluting emissions.
-Over the next five years Audubon Washington is focused on:
+That's why Audubon Washington remains focused on: